Sports Coach Logo Sports Coach Training Principles Fitness Components

 A thorough warm up and cool down are essential for preventing injuries and reducing muscle soreness.

-Your warm-up should include some light cardio (like walking on the treadmill) followed by some dynamic stretches (stretches that involve continuous motion).
+Your warm-up should include light cardio (like walking on the treadmill) followed by dynamic stretches (stretches that involve continuous motion).

 When you cool down, do some more light cardio to bring your heart rate back down, then finish with some static stretches (stretches that you hold for an extended period) and foam rolling.